valentinafeve/sofos/README.md

 Now go is running on port 8081.

-> The web application will be available at the showed host.
-A Plugin for bypassing CORS may be necessary.
+> The web application will be available at localhost:8081 if the port is not being used.